On the complexity of automatic complexity: Automatic complexity of equivalence relations

 \subsection{Complexity of equivalence relations is $\BH_2$-complete}

-As usual, let us say that a Boolean formula is \emph{CNF} if it is in conjunctive normal form, i.e., it is a conjunction of clauses, each of which is a disjunction of literals. \begin{df}[Encoding of literals] For a variable $x_j$, let us define $\neg^0x_j = x_j$ and $\neg^1 x_j = \overline{x_j}$ (the negation of $x_j$).
-For a literal $l = \neg^b x_j$ we define an encoding word $t(l) = 1^j0b0$. \end{df} \begin{df}[inspired by {\cite[Victor Kuncak's solution to Exercise 7.36]{Sipser:13}}] Let $\phi$ be a CNF formula with $m$ clauses.
-Let
+As usual, let us say that a Boolean formula is \emph{CNF} if it is in conjunctive normal form, i.e., it is a conjunction of clauses, each of which is a disjunction of literals. \begin{df}[Encoding of literals] For a variable $x_j$, we denote the negation of $x_j$ by $\overline{x_j}$.
+We define